dsslee/CodeSnippets/bash_scripting_tutorial.md

 $ echo "The three temperatures were "$temp_a", "$temp_b", and "$temp_c""
 ```
 ## 2. Using Arrays
+declare array by either:
+- declare -a myarray
+- myarray=()

 ### 2.1 Arrays in an Array
 ```bash
 #===== METHOD 1 =====